arimoo/joomlatools-ui/src/README.md

 ### Why not just use Bootstrap or Foundation?

-The reason we created a new framework is because
+The reason we created a new framework is because:

-- Size,
-- Flexbox
+- We wanted to add flexbox to get an "app" feeling
+- We needed a non-flexible grid layout where everything has it's own spot.
+This might sound counter-productive but read on to understand why we chose this approach
+- We wanted a system to rely on, using BEM and Atomic design
+- We didn't want to pollute the markup with classes like span12 which don't say anything

+#### But I still see Bootstrap makrup and classes in here!

-- We are using BS bits
+That's right.
+We are using a couple of Bootstrap 3 modules.
--
+We are doing this because they are good modules that don't need to be re-discovered.

 ## How the UI is built-up